 "By creating the Roads and Risks Reserve Fund, the Legislature acknowledged the vital need for investing in Michigan's transportation system," said State Transportation Director Kirk T. Steudle.
 "MDOT appreciates this additional funding, and we will continue working with lawmakers and Gov. Snyder to identify a long-term solution to maintain infrastructure to support Michigan's economic comeback."

-Among the MDOT projects that will be built though the RRR are:- A $2 million resurfacing project on M-83 from Genesee Street to M-15 in Saginaw County.
+- A $2 million resurfacing project on M-83 from Genesee Street to M-15 in Saginaw County.

 - A $2 million resurfacing project on US-23 from between Standish and Omer in Arenac County.

 - A $2 million resurfacing project on the US-10 Business Route (Eastman Avenue) from Saginaw Road to Jerome Street in Midland County.